 IN 2014 WHEN THE INDIAN SUPER LEAGUE was given an "exclusive" window (September to December) by All India Football Federation so it could get undivided attention from the Indian football fans, it caused a drastic side-effect that was felt, more than most, by players.

 Giving ISL an "exclusive window" effectively meant banning every other club in the country from participating in a major competition during that period.
-The I-League was cut down from 14 clubs in 2013-14 to just 9 clubs in 2014-15, so the season could fit between January to April.
+The I-League was cut down from 14 clubs in 2013-14 to just 9 clubs by 2015-16, so the season could fit between January to April.
 As a result, almost every I-League club chose to sign players only for that 5-6 month period during which they were active, instead of giving out full-season contracts.
 This, coupled with the sudden death of a number of top division clubs, caused a huge employment crisis among professional footballers.

 The ISL was employing just over 110 Indian players out of the nearly 300 Indian professional players who played in I-League 2013-14.
 The overwhelming majority of the rest, during the ISL season, were left without a club.
 And they knew, since almost all ISL players would also play in the I-League, they would have a hard time finding a club in the top division league; since the reduction in clubs meant only about 200 Indian players would be signed.